SaminSarker05/Pandora/README.md

 # Pandora
 will create a 32 bit cpu
+easy to implement since most computers have 32-bit systems and 4 byte allocation for integers

 - implement ALU, registers, and Control Unit to emulate CPU
 - write instructions to do operations using CPU - generate FIbb numbers, bubble sort